 What happens if I exceed my actions?

-Every account has an action limit determined by the plan tier.
+Every account has an action limit for Automation and Integrations.
+These limits are determined by the plan tier.
 That limit refreshes monthly.
 To give you an idea of how it works:

 On the Standard plan.
-If an account surpasses their allocation of actions within the month, the number of additional actions used over the 250 limit will be deducted from the next month’s allocation.
+If an account surpasses its allocation of actions within the month, the number of additional actions used over the 250 limits will be deducted from the next month’s allocation.
 For example, if 280 Automation actions were used in April, then there will be 220 Automation actions available in May.

 If you are on track to exceed your action limit, the admin will receive an email warning when the actions used for the month are at 50%, 75%, and 100% of the total available actions.